d99mli/woodworking_mastery/README.md

 CSS styling was used by utilizing Bootstrap framework.
 The code snippets have been implemented from [Bootstrap](getbootstrap.com).
 Javascript was used for writing the logic behind the interactivity.
 CKEditor was implemented for textarea funcionality.
-Flask Framework and libraries for authentication, validation, forms Google Icons CDN for all site icons.
+Flask WTFORMS for forms, authentication, validation.
+Google Icons CDN for all site icons.

 # Testing